unixorn/git-extra-commands/README.md

 * Scott Chacon's [Pro Git](http://git-scm.com/book) book is a great resource for getting more out of git.

-* Zach Dennis has a great [blog post](http://www.mutuallyhuman.com/blog/2012/06/22/a-git-walkthrough/) - it's worth reading on it's own, but here are a couple of good sites I found through it:
+* Zach Dennis has a great blog post - [A Git Walkthrough](http://www.mutuallyhuman.com/blog/2012/06/22/a-git-walkthrough/) - it's worth reading on it's own, but here are a couple of good sites I found through it:
     * [gitready.com/](http://gitready.com/) is another great reference which has been collecting information and tips for git since 2009.
     * [gitimmersion.com/](http://gitimmersion.com/)